 Agriculture is the backbone of the Kyrgyz Republic’s rural economy engaging 40 percent of the labor force and accounting for 20 percent of gross domestic product.
 Low productivity growth is slowing the reduction of poverty and food insecurity in rural areas.
 Much of the land used for agriculture has been seriously degraded and the water management capability of farmers presents a limiting factor in production potential.
+The farmers who cannot make the necessary investments to increase yields and are often compelled to sell their surplus crops shortly or soon after harvest to earn income and repay debts.
+They have limited financial assets to cope with external shocks, such as high food prices and crop failure due to climatic shocks.
+In times of such stresses they often resort to coping mechanisms that impact their food security status, such as reducing food quality or consumption.
+These coping strategies often perpetuate a cycle of food insecurity.
 Nutrition indicators are likewise a cause for concern.
 Rates of stunting among children in the south of the country, which is predominately rural, are over 20% with largest urban area, Bishkek, at 18.6%.

 Recommendations for the future engagement of UN: